Lugus: Proper names

 Since Arbois de Jubainville argued for the connection, the place-name "Lugdunum" has frequently been connected etymologically with Lugus.
 The most famous known by this name is Lugdunum (modern-day Lyon) in the region of Gallia Lugdunensis, (Note: The Roman province, which stretched from Saône to Brittany, took its name from the city.) a Roman colony and among the most important cities of Roman Gaul.
 The etymology of this place-name has been the subject of much conjecture.
 Following Arbois de Jubainville, the most widely held hypothesis analyses the name as Lugus + dunum ("fort"), (Note: Gaulish dunun or dunum has the meaning "'citadel, fortified enclosure, mount".) that is, "the fortress of Lugus".
 Many other etymologies have been given.
-An ancient etymology derives it from a Gaulish word for raven.
-(Note: This etymology, reported in the 2nd-century text De fluviis, is given as part of a founding legend of Lugdunum/Lyon: two founders with Gaulish names observe ravens over a hill, and decide to found a city there, deriving its name from lougos ("raven") + dunun ("hill").
+One ancient etymology derives it from a supposed Gaulish word lougos, meaning raven.
+(Note: This etymology is reported in the 2nd-century text De fluviis, given as part of a founding legend of Lugdunum/Lyon: two founders with Gaulish names observe ravens over a hill, and decide to found a city there, deriving its name from lougos ("raven") + dunun ("hill").
 The gloss of dunun is correct, but the supposed Gaulish word lougos is a hapax legomenon and has no clear cognates in other Celtic languages, though Zeidler has proposed a derivation from proto-Indo-European.)
-Attempts have been made to analyse it as *lugus ("luminous" or "clear") + dunum ("hill"), bolstered by a medieval etymology which gives the gloss mons lucidus ("shining mountain").
+Attempts have been made to analyse the name as *lugus ("luminous" or "clear") + dunum ("hill"), bolstered by a medieval etymology which gives the gloss mons lucidus ("shining mountain").

 The place-name Lugdunum is attested, in its cognate forms, as the name of as many as twenty-seven locations.
 (Note: Christian-Joseph Guyonvarc'h lists 27 places connected with this name.
 He classifies 20 as certain, 5 as probable, and 2 as doubtful.
 Alfred Holder gives a shorter list of 16 in his Alt-celtischer Sprachschatz.)
 Apart from Lyon, there is Lugdunum Convenarum (modern-day Saint-Bertrand-de-Comminges), Lugdunum Batavorum (near Leyden), Lugdunum Remorum (modern-day Laon), two Welsh places named Din Lleu (the order of the elements reversed), and two cities of unclear location in North East England and Germania Magna.
 The wide range and abundance of these place-names has been used to argue for the importance of Lugus.
-Whatever the etymology, not all of these place-names must owe themselves a Celtic root.
+However, Maier argues that even if the etymology for "Lugdunum" invoking Lugus is correct, not all of these place-names must owe themselves to the Celtic god.
 Lugdunum/Lyon was a major city, and other locations may have borrowed the name.
-Some two-thirds of the cognate place-names are attested only from the 10th century on; we know that Lugdunum Remorum had an older, native name (Bibrax) which was displaced in the 6th century.
+Some two-thirds of the cognate place-names are attested only from the 10th century on; we know that Lugdunum Remorum had an older, native name ("Bibrax") which was displaced in the 6th century.